jessiewsmartjr-cloud/GItHUB-Linux-Python/docs/index.md

+---
+layout: home
+title: Welcome
+nav_order: 1
+---

 # Welcome to the AWS Automation Toolkit

-This site provides documentation for DevOps automation using AWS, Terraform, and Python.
+This documentation site provides setup instructions, tutorials, and code walkthroughs for automating common AWS services using Python.